+3118

+3119

+3120

+3120

-3118 3119 Contractor will use the collection vehicles equipped with the latest in fleet onboard computer technology, 3120 called Mobile-Pak, to ensure Contractor provide services to all customers.
+alled Mobile-Pak, to ensure Contractor provide services to all customers.
 Mobile-Pak is designed as the primary vessel for communications between operations and customers to ensure service excellence.

 The Mobile-Pak Tracking System gives drivers the ability to generate service verifications and report service exceptions.
 Drivers can document service exceptions with a geocoded image and report it back to the customers via automated processes.
 Drivers can also communicate with customer service to provide service verification with photos, and report service obstructions, overfilled containers or contamination.
 The tablet also provides GPS vehicle coordinates, thus providing customers and dispatch Contractor's entire fleet's real-time visibility.